Ichoran/teensy-stimulus/README.md

 The Teensy board contains an on-board LED which will blink to report on its status.

-If the device is waiting to receive commands to set up stimuli and/or start running, the LED will flash briefly twice a second.
+If the device is waiting to receive commands to set up stimuli and/or start running, the LED will flash briefly once a second.

-If the device has encountered an error while running, the LED will flash very quickly (five times a second).
+If the device has encountered an error while running, the LED will flash quickly (five times a second, and brighter than when waiting).

 While a stimulus protocol is running, the LED will be off by default.
 If there is a protocol running on that output and there is no error, the LED will do whatever the protocol tells it to do.

-When a stimulus protocol has finished, the LED will blink slowly (1s on, 1s off).
+When a stimulus protocol has finished, the LED will flash briefly once every three seconds.

 ## Loading the Teensy Stimulus program onto a Teensy 3.1 or later board